 (3) In determining the amount of compensation payable, regard is to be had to whether the occupier of the premises and their employees and agents, if they were available at the time, had provided any warning or guidance as to the operation of the thing that was appropriate in the circumstances.

+Note for this section:

-Note: Section 163(2) of the Commonwealth Act provides for compensation to be payable out of money appropriated by Parliament.
+Section 163(2) of the Commonwealth Act provides for compensation to be payable out of money appropriated by Parliament.

 Division 8 — Power to search goods, baggage etc.